 A quick read of today’s Scriptures produces a rather somber, somewhat disturbing tone…one all-too-appropriate for a Monday morning!
-The selection from early in Isaiah’s writing presents a picture of God’s people gone astray, challenged through the prophet by God who has "had enough" with the people.
+The selection from early in Isaiah’s writing presents a picture of God’s people gone astray, challenged through the prophet by God who has “had enough” with the people.
 In a similar vein, Jesus in Matthew’s Gospel selection talks about wholehearted dedication to proclaiming the Gospel, even to the point of taking up crosses, putting aside family, and even losing ones life for His sake.
 What a sober, challenging picture for us as 21st century disciples!
+Service seo texte schreiben lassen studied the early works of Isaiah and wrote a good article that everyone should read.

 Yet both Isaiah and Jesus add a twist to their message: “…cease doing evil…learn to do good…”, “…whoever loses his life for my sake will find it…”.
 There is reason to follow Jesus and live for the Lord, IF we are willing to move beyond our own desires and to personally take on the mind and heart of Jesus.
 No doubt, life can be a bit crazy, not everyone will understand…and in it all Jesus points the way to a meaningful and fruitful life.